-Harman, Donald Edward, "Factors That Impact End-of-course Assessments in Indiana Public, Non-charter High Schools" (2015).
-Electronic Theses and Dissertations.
-98. https://scholars.indianastate.edu/etds/98
+Harman, Donald Edward, "Factors That Impact End-Of-Course Assessments In Indiana Public, Non-Charter High Schools" (2015).
+All-Inclusive List of Electronic Theses and Dissertations.
+1393. https://scholars.indianastate.edu/etds/1393

 This Dissertation is brought to you for free and open access by Sycamore Scholars.
-It has been accepted for inclusion in Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
+It has been accepted for inclusion in All-Inclusive List of Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
 For more information, please contact dana.swinford@indstate.edu.